How Music and Movement Fuel Your Child’s Brain!

 The Neuroscience of the Boogie

 When we talk about “brain power” we are often referring to how well different parts of the brain communicate with each other.
 Music is one of the few activities that stimulates the entire brain simultaneously.
 The auditory cortex processes the sound, the limbic system processes the emotions attached to the melody, and the prefrontal cortex anticipates the next beat.
-When you add movement to the mix, the motor cortex and the cerebellum jump into action.
-This creates a “total brain workout” that strengthens the corpus callosum—the bridge between the left and right hemispheres of the brain.

 This cross-lateral stimulation is vital because a well-connected brain is a faster, more efficient brain.
 Research has shown that children who participate in active music-making show improved neuroplasticity, which is the brain’s ability to adapt and change.
 The combination of Music and Movement for Brain development acts like a supercharger for these neural pathways.
-It helps the brain process information faster and improves memory retention, essentially priming the mind for future complex learning tasks like reading and problem-solving.

 Music for Brain Development in Kids